 Laser atherectomy uses high-energy light beams to dissolve plaque in your arteries without damaging surrounding tissues.

 Angioplasty with stenting is a procedure in which your surgeon places a hollow tube through blood vessels and opens blocked arteries using a tiny balloon-like device.
-They may insert a stent, or mesh framework, into the artery to keep it open.
+A stent, or mesh framework, may be inserted into the artery to keep it open.

 During bypass surgery, your vascular surgeon creates a bypass graft using blood vessels from other parts of your body.
 Doing so allows blood to flow around narrowed or blocked arteries.